Installer

 - There is a federal tax applied by all suppliers with a value of 2.3 ct./kWh.
 This tax is subject to VAT.

 - Cantons may issue a cantonal tax.
-This is an Other non-VAT taxes.
+This is not subject to VAT.

-- Municipalities may also add a specific tax, which is also an Other non-VAT taxes.
+- Municipalities may also add a specific tax, which is also not subject to VAT.

-- Cantonal and municipal fees may also be added.
+- Cantonal and municipal levies may also be added.
 These are subject to VAT.